Improved filters, search, and sort on Members directory

 I really do think we need Chris's take on this from a design/UX perspective here.

-#26 Updated by Boone Gorges over 7 years ago
+#26 Updated by Boone Gorges about 10 years ago

 And the long vertical list is the list of colleges?
 What if we created four columns of six colleges each?